 - Teachers meet with each student on a regular basis for personal goal-setting, feedback, and self-assessment.

-- With fewer students, every student has more opportunity – to participate in class, to be involved in performances, to lead class discussions, and to be a class or school leader.
+- Every student has more opportunity – to participate in class, to be involved in performances, to lead class discussions, and to be a class or school leader.

 - Interacting closely with a diverse group of peers on a daily basis accelerates the learning of interpersonal skills and emotional growth.